sini-codes/Koinonia/README.md

 ##### RequiresFullReimport
 [BOOLEAN, OPTIONAL] If set to true, will prompt user to reimport all assets when your package is installed]
 ##### Mappings
-[OBJECT, OPTIONAL, CHILDREN SCHEME: { "MappingId" : "RelativePathInYourRepository" } ]
+[OBJECT, OPTIONAL, PROPERTY SCHEME: "MappingId" : "RelativePathInYourRepository" ]
 If not provided, your entire repo will be installed into `Plugins/ManagedPackages/author/repository/`
 ###### Default
 [REQUIRED] Relative path in your repository that will be copied to `Plugins/ManagedPackages/author/repository/`